mlcommons/ck/cm/README.md

-The [MLCommons Task Force on Automation and Reproducibility](https://github.com/mlcommons/ck/blob/master/docs/taskforce.md), [cTuning foundation](https://cTuning.org) and [cKnowledge.org](https://cKnowledge.org) have developed a non-intrusive, technology-agnostic and plugin-based [Collective Mind automation language (CM)](https://doi.org/10.5281/zenodo.8105339) to enable collaborative, reproducible, automated and unified benchmarking, optimization and comparison of computer systems access diverse and rapidly evolving models, data sets, software and hardware from different vendors.
+The [MLCommons Task Force on Automation and Reproducibility](https://github.com/mlcommons/ck/blob/master/docs/taskforce.md), [cTuning foundation](https://cTuning.org) and [cKnowledge.org](https://cKnowledge.org) have developed a non-intrusive, technology-agnostic and plugin-based [Collective Mind automation language (CM)](https://doi.org/10.5281/zenodo.8105339) to enable collaborative, reproducible, automated and unified benchmarking, optimization and comparison of AI, ML and other emerging workloads across diverse and rapidly evolving models, data sets, software and hardware from different vendors.

 The CM automation language was successfully validated by the community and [cTuning foundation](https://cTuning.org) via [public optimization and reproducibility challenges at the CK playground](https://access.cknowledge.org/playground/?action=challenges)